bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ## CHM1_CHM13 Data as an STR Truthset for Tool Benchmarking and Development

 STR genotyping tools for short read whole-genome sequencing (WGS) data have improved significantly over the past 10 years.
-Still, active tool development continues and additional improvements in speed and accuracy will likely be possible.
+Active tool development continues and additional improvements in speed and accuracy will likely be possible.
 A high-quality STR truthset is important for these efforts - both for comparing existing tools and for driving new tool development.

 <!-- close the current gap in accuracy and compute costs between STR genotyping tools and tools for other variant classes like SNVs and InDels. -->